 You’re browsing your favorite cooking blog for recipes when seemingly out of the blue, you run across an ad—maybe a few ads—for the exact crock pot you’ve been eyeing for the last two weeks.
 If you use the internet with any sort of frequency, this should be a familiar experience.
 That experience is called retargeting, and it’s incredibly effective.

 Retargeting is an audience building strategy that serves ads to consumers who’ve already engaged with your brand through website visits, email opens, searches, and other ways.
 It uses programming code called pixels to track the web activity of users after they’ve interacted with you, letting you serve additional ads to the user and keep your brand on their mind.
 That’s the gist, but let’s take a journey down the funnel and take a look at all the moving parts.

 Prospecting is the practice of serving ads to consumers who haven’t necessarily engaged with your brand before.
-While not itself retargeting, prospecting is vital for expanding your audience and raising actionable awareness.
+While not itself retargeting, prospecting ads to cannabis consumers is vital for expanding your audience and raising actionable awareness.
 It’s also an important first step in any retargeting strategy, as it helps identify the best leads on whom to focus your retargeting efforts.

 The funnel, as it’s called, is how advertisers describe the journey consumers take to get from initial awareness to eventual conversion.
-It’s broken up into three phases:
+The sales funnel for marijuana consumers is broken up into three phases: